 2014 Renaissance Pinot Noir

-2014 RENAISSANCE Pinot Noir, Sonoma Coast
+2014 Renaissance Vineyard Pinot Noir, Sonoma Coast

 As for all things Pinot Noir, there is a Paradox: Remarkably, the upfront fruit palate is brighter than the nose tends to believe, with a focus on red fruits, raspberries, boysenberries, strawberry rhubarb compote, beautifully interlaced with sage and bay leaves herb notes that comes from the whole cluster press.
-Renaissance possesses great energy and verve at the onset, and delivers a mouthful of pure red fruit coulis spiked with savory herbs and minerality.
-The middle palate is dense and chewy, flushed with intense red Montmorency cherry compote that have been soaked in Kirsch.
-This a high pitch wine, extremely vibrant framed by aromas that are pure, vivid, but yet concentrated; it’s like eating raspberry pates de fruits…Just Delicious!!!
+Renaissance possesses great energy and verve at the onset and delivers a mouthful of pure red fruit coulis spiked with savory herbs and minerality.
+The middle palate is dense and chewy, flushed with intense red Montmorency cherry compote that has been soaked in Kirsch.
+This a high pitch wine, extremely vibrant framed by aromas that are pure, vivid, but yet concentrated; it’s like eating raspberry pates de fruits…Just Delicious!!!!

 I decanted the wine for an hour and as the wine opened up, Renaissance became a third wine (1.
 Was the nose, 2.
 The first taste, 3.
 Now the decanted wine).
 This is why we drink Pinot Noir, no other variety has more evolution and metamorphosis.
-In the glass, Renaissance is now creamy, voluptuous, exotic and in complete harmony.
-This is wine that will create quite a conversation when tasted over 2 hours, it reminds me of the 2009 Clos St. Jacques Chambertain; sweet and tart, aromatic fruit, raspberry cherry with finest herb and floral intricacies.
+In the glass, Renaissance is now creamy, voluptuous, exotic, and in complete harmony.
+This is a wine that will create quite a conversation when tasted over 2 hours, it reminds me of the 2009 Clos St. Jacques Chambertain; sweet and tart, aromatic fruit, raspberry cherry with the finest herb and floral intricacies.
 Perfect balance and harmony with exquisitely fine-grained, flowery tannins and integrated acid brightness.
-Renaissance possesses the purest Pinot Noir concentration, depth and structure which guides the palate effortlessly to a very long, sustained bright finish.
-May we say, Clos St Jacques…LEGENDARY
+Renaissance possesses the purest Pinot Noir concentration, depth, and structure which guides the palate effortlessly to a very long, sustained bright finish.
+May we say, Clos St Jacques…LEGENDARY.

 Please decant for full benefit, you will be rewarded.